skittoo/testing-ui-api/README.md

 ### Process
 1. **Query Testing**: Test various search queries to confirm that the results match the specified item and filter out unrelated content.

+# API Testing

+## Overview

+This section is dedicated to comprehensive API testing, covering all available API methods.
+The primary goal is to systematically assess the API's behavior under various scenarios, including both valid and invalid requests, to gain insights into how the API reacts in different situations.

+## Testing Approach

+1. **Valid Requests:**
+   - Evaluate each API method with a diverse set of valid inputs to ensure accurate processing and consistent outcomes.
+   - Verify that the API responds promptly and reliably to valid requests.

+2. **Invalid Requests:**
+   - Test API methods with invalid inputs, including incorrect data formats, missing parameters, and unauthorized requests.
+   - Assess the API's error-handling mechanisms and ensure meaningful error messages are returned.